colorfulsing/vm_host/README.md

 Now let's create `/usr/sbin/vfio-pci-override.sh` to override the PCI devices's driver we want to passthrough.
 Remember that you should pass the whole IOMMU group not just the devices you want.

-To do this, we need to use the device IDs we extracted before using `check-iommu.sh` script (`01:00.0` for video device and `01:00.1` for audio device, also any other PCI device you would like to passthrough) and add it to `DEVS` variable at `/usr/sbin/vfio-pci-override.sh` script and add `0000` as prefix:
+To do this, we need to use the device IDs we extracted before using `check-iommu.sh` script (`01:00.0` for video device and `01:00.1` for audio device) and add it to `DEVS` variable at `/usr/sbin/vfio-pci-override.sh` script and add `0000` as prefix:

 ```sh
 #!/bin/sh